-- 9.1 Where relevant representations have been submitted, the Licensing Authority shall aim to facilitate negotiations between the applicant, objectors and any relevant responsible authorities prior to the hearing.
-Hearings may be avoided when all parties arrive at an amicable solution to the issues raised through negotiation. - 9.2 In determining the grant or variation of a licence, any person may make a representation, including the responsible authorities.

-The Licensing Authority will consider any relevant representations received.
-Any of individuals or responsible authority may request a representative to make representations on their behalf.
-This could be a legal representative, a friend, an MP or a Ward Councillor.
-The Licensing Authority will inform Parish Councils,

-Town Councils and elected Members of valid applications received within their areas of jurisdiction.
+- 9.1 Where relevant representations have been submitted, the Licensing Authority shall aim to facilitate negotiations between the applicant, objectors and any relevant Responsible Authorities prior to the hearing.
+Hearings may be avoided when all parties arrive at an amicable solution to the issues raised through negotiation. - 9.2 In determining the grant or variation of a licence, any person may make a representation, including the Responsible Authorities. - 9.3 The Licensing Authority will consider any relevant representations received.
+Any individuals or responsible authority may request a representative to make representations on their behalf.
+This could be a legal representative, a friend, a Member of Parliament (MP) or a Ward Councillor.
+The Licensing Authority will inform Parish Councils, Town Councils and elected Members of valid representations received within their areas of jurisdiction.

 - 9.4 The Licensing Authority itself is able to make representations, but this is likely to be limited to few cases, for example to ensure appropriate and proportionate conditions are included on a licence where the operating schedule is not clear.
-If the Licensing Authority makes a representation there shall be a separation of responsibilities between the officer exercising that role and those who are administering the application to ensure procedural fairness and eliminate conflicts of interest. - 9.5 For a representation to be relevant it must: - (a) relate to the effect of the grant of the application on the promotion of the licensing objectives: - (b) not be 'frivolous or vexatious', and - (c) in the case of a review, must not be 'repetitious' if the representation is from a person other than a responsible authority, and - (d) if it concerns the designated premises supervisor, be made by a chief officer of police and include a statement explaining the reasons for the objection.
+If the Licensing Authority makes a representation there shall be a separation of responsibilities between the officer exercising that role and those who are administering the application to ensure procedural fairness and eliminate conflicts of interest. - 9.5 For a representation to be relevant it must: - a) relate to the effect of the grant of the application on the promotion of the licensing objectives; - b) not be 'frivolous or vexatious', and - c) in the case of a review, must not be 'repetitious' if the representation is from a person other than a Responsible Authority, and - d) if it concerns the designated premises supervisor, be made by a chief officer of police and include a statement explaining the reasons for the objection.